 2. Purchase a hospital bed

-Investing in your own medical bed is also a feasible option for some, and it gives you more control over delivery times and design.
+Investing in your own medical bed is a more feasible option for some, and it gives you greater control over delivery times and design.

-Purchasing a hospital bed means that you can choose something that fits both your medical needs and home surroundings.
-It’s also an excellent option for those who want a quick discharge from the hospital as, typically, suppliers can achieve faster delivery and installation.
+Beds provided by the council/hospital are very functional and clinical whereas purchasing privately means that you can choose something that fits both your medical needs and home surroundings.
+You can choose style, wider width and a more comfortable mattress.
+It’s also an excellent option for those who want a quick discharge from the hospital as suppliers like Opera can achieve much faster delivery and installation.

 Video: How Opera can help you get a hospital bed for home